 Issues with PRPP/EXER Prices and NETT rate placement (CA170)

-PRPP/EXER : Bernard raises the issue that for some specific events like accumulating funds or automatic reinvestments (DRIP CHOS), there is a reinvestment price provided (as :92a::PRPP price) whilst actually there is no ensuing cash movements.
+PRPP/EXER : Bernard raises the issue that for some specific events like accumulating funds or automatic reinvestments (DRIP MAND as there is no choice in this event), there is a reinvestment price provided (as :92a::PRPP price) whilst actually there is no ensuing cash movements.

 Since the PRPP price is now located exclusively in the cash movements sequence E2, this forces to open E2 only to provide the PRPP price and nothing else which may seem quite odd.
 The same case may also happen with EXER price.